alexsalce/ua-sds-starter-blog/README.md

  ![create repo from template](public/static/images/readme/createrepofromtemplate.png)

  Next, you will choose a name for your repo and add a description if you'd like.
+By the way, your repo name will not have any impact on your domain name, that's separate.

   ![create repo github](public/static/images/readme/createrepo.png)